fjvallarino/monomer/tasks.md

   - Button should receive focus
   - Move combinators out of exported Core (but still export from Monomer)
     - Cancelled, not sure if it's an improvement

-- Pending
   - Maybe unify criteria on zstack?
 Top layer config for both focus/click?
   - Check getState/merge in all components

+- Pending
+  - TextOverflow in TextStyle?
   - Check 1px difference on right side of labels/buttons
+  - Further textField improvements
     - Check displaced textField when adding characters on right align
       - Also, when right is reached from left, everything is pushed out of screen
+    - Double clicking on empty puts the cursor at the end of ghost character
+    - Right aligned version has cusor overlaid
   - Add testing
     - Delayed until this point to try to settle down interfaces
     - Validate stack assigns space correctly
     - Use weight to control allocations
     - Refactor modules where consistency is lacking
   - Add header in all files, indicating license and documenting what the module does
+    - Add license for used fonts, etc
   - Add examples
     - Basic event handling (maybe a form with input and button?)
     - Fetch content from url, show rows of data with embedded images